kwonus/Quelle/Quelle-AVX.md

 ##### Invoking a command remembers all settings, but always without side-effects:

 Command history captures all settings.
 We have already discussed macro-determinism.
 Invoking commands by their review numbers behave exactly like macros.
 They are also deterministic.
-Just like macros, an setting with an equals sign (e.g. span=7) is treated as if it were (span::7).
+Just like macros, a setting with a persistent assignment (e.g. span:=7) is treated as if it were volatile (span=7).
 In other words, invoking command history never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 ### X. Program Help